Skip to content

 To get started with covering your coffee beans with chocolate, you first need to choose some tasty and rich coffee.

-You should look for a brand selling high-quality and fresh coffee beans, selecting a dark roast so that the coffee taste still shines through once mixed with chocolate.
+You should look for a brand selling high-quality and fresh dark roast coffee beans, selecting a dark roast so that the coffee taste still shines through once mixed with chocolate.

 Step 2.
 Choosing the Right Chocolate